apoklar/react-portfolio/README.md

-React Portfolio

-A portfolio was made using react.
+For this project, a portfolio was created using React.
+The portfolio includes information about me, my projects, and my resume.